Funding

 Summer Fellowship in Ecology, Evolution, and Behavior

-Summer fellowships are available to graduate students via a competitive process.
-A call for applications is announced to the student listserv early in the spring term.
+Summer fellowships are available to EEB graduate students via a competitive process.
+A call for applications is announced to the student listserv early in the spring term and the annual due date for applications is March 1.
 To maximize the availability of funds, we strongly encourage faculty advisors to provide matching funds when possible.
 Fellowship funds are dispersed in the form of a fellowship paid directly to the student and do not include benefits or a tuition waiver.
+MSU fellowships are considered taxable income but taxes are not withheld.

 Priority will be given to students who are near completion of their degrees, have actively participated in EEB activities, and show evidence of scholarly accomplishments.
 Such accomplishments may include prior presentations at scientific meetings, papers published and/or submitted, and grants and fellowships obtained.
 Participation in teaching, outreach, and service will also be factors for consideration.
 While the summer fellowships will be made on a competitive basis, constraints on other available support may also be considered in the decision process.